Brandon Jefferson

-Brandon Jefferson (born 25 November 1991) is an American professional basketball player for Tianjin Pioneers of the Chinese Basketball Association.
+Brandon Jefferson (born 25 November 1991) is an American professional basketball player for Karditsa of the Greek Basketball League and the Basketball Champions League.

 Professional career

 After going undrafted in the 2014 NBA draft, Jefferson joined the Denver Nuggets for the 2014 NBA Summer League.
 In July 2014, Jefferson signed his first professional contract with Finnish club KTP-Basket.

 In July 2015, Jefferson signed with German Club Phoenix Hagen.

 On September 2, 2016, Jefferson signed a one-year deal with Slovenian club Union Olimpija.

 On July 18, 2017, he signed a one-year deal with Italian club Pallacanestro Trapani.

 Jefferson signed a deal with Orléans Loiret Basket of the French second division LNB Pro B on August 9, 2018.
 He was named the Pro B Most Valuable Player of the 2018–19 season.
-During the 2019-20 season, Jefferson averaged 16.1 points and 3.9 assists per game.
+During the 2019–20 season, Jefferson averaged 16.1 points and 3.9 assists per game.
 On August 30, 2020, he signed with SIG Strasbourg.
 Jefferson averaged 16.2 points and 3.4 assists per game.

 On August 9, 2021, he signed a two-year deal with Élan Béarnais.

 On June 11, 2022, he signed with Tianjin Pioneers of the Chinese Basketball Association.

+On December 23, 2023, he signed with Dinamo Sassari of the Lega Basket Serie A (LBA).

+On December 18, 2024, he signed with JL Bourg of the LNB Pro A.

+On August 8, 2025, Jefferson signed with Greek club Karditsa.